HL7/US-Core/input/pagecontent/general-guidance.md

 ###  Using UCUM codes in the [Quantity] datatype

 Some US Core Profiles bind the <span class="bg-success" markdown="1">`Quantity.code` element in the Quantity datatype to the [UCUM] code system.
-For example, in the [US Core Laboratory Result Observation Profile], `Observation.valueQuantity`, `Observation.referenceRange.low` and `Observation.referenceRange.high` are bound to UCUM.
+For example, in the [US Core Laboratory Result Observation Profile], `Observation.valueQuantity`, `Observation.referenceRange.low`, and `Observation.referenceRange.high` are bound to UCUM.
 Systems should also use UCUM for the optional `valueRange` and `valueRatio` datatypes (which are complex datatypes with Quantity elements).</span><!-- new-content --> A FHIR [UCUM Codes ValueSet] that defines all UCUM codes is in the FHIR specification.
-This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing, or the units are missing, which will likely occur in the real world.
+This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing or when the units are missing, which will likely occur in the real world.

 **UCUM code provided**